Glass Animals: 2016–2019: How to Be a Human Being

-2019–present: Dreamland
+2019–2024: Dreamland

 After touring for How to Be a Human Being, the band released two singles; "Tokyo Drifting", a duet with Denzel Curry, on 14 November 2019, and "Your Love (Déjà Vu)" on 19 February 2020.
 On 1 May 2020, the band released a single named "Dreamland", and announced an album of the same name to be released on 10 July 2020.
 The beginnings of Dreamland originated after drummer Joe Seaward's bike accident in Dublin.
 While spending long hours by Seaward's side in the hospital as he recovered, Bayley started "writing down memories and searching for more memories."
 Those memories eventually evolved into the nostalgic and very personal Dreamland album full of references to Bayley's childhood and other points in his life.

 On 28 June, the band announced that the album had been delayed, to "keep focus on the Black Lives Matter movement and the discussions taking place around racism and police brutality around the world."
 In the lead-up to Dreamland, Glass Animals launched an open-source website where fans could access and download song samples, artwork, and other content related to the album.
 Dreamland was released on 7 August 2020 via Polydor Records.
 In an interview with Atwood Magazine, Bayley explained: "I guess the goal with this record was to make something that was incredibly honest and incredibly us."
 The album entered the UK Albums Chart at number two.
 "Heat Waves" was included on the FIFA 21 soundtrack.

 On 23 January 2021, "Heat Waves" placed first on the Triple J Hottest 100 of 2020 in Australia, with "Tangerine" placing at 18th and "Your Love (Déjà Vu)" at 51st.
 The following month, "Heat Waves" reached number one on the ARIA Singles Chart.
 In April 2021, "Tokyo Drifting" was featured in a television commercial released by Peloton as part of their Champions Collection campaign.

 A bonus track and single, "I Don’t Wanna Talk (I Just Wanna Dance)", was included on the FIFA 22 soundtrack.
 After a record-breaking 59-week climb on the US Billboard Hot 100, "Heat Waves" topped the chart for the week ending 12 March 2022.